levigutt/mouse-chording/readme.md

 this uses `evtest` to interrupts mouse events from a specified input device, and passes the event stream to the program which runs commands when chord combos are detected, or else recreates the mouse events.

-I haven't yet figured out all I need to fully utilize the X11 API - so many of the commands are done through xdotool.
+I haven't yet figured out all I need to fully utilize the X11 API - so many of the commands are done through `xdotool`.
 This makes it noticeably slow and unsuitable for gaming.

 ## how to use